r-franke/benthos/website/docs/components/processors/redis.md

 Adds a new member to a set.
 Returns `1` if the member was added.

+### `zcard`

+Returns the cardinality of a sorted set, or `0` if the key does not exist.

+### `zadd`

+Adds the specified member with the specified score to the sorted set stored at key, or creates the sorted set.
+Data needs to contain the fields `score` with an int value and `member` with the data.

 ### `incrby`

 Increments the number stored at `key` by the message content.
 If the